falcopackages/fujin/docs/tutorial.rst

 .. note::

-    In this section I describe stuff that need you to have a project with a ``fujin.toml``, the next two section ``Python package`` and ``Binary`` show how to get one so you''l need to read back this section after initslizing the projects.
+    In this section, I describe some steps that need you to have a project with a ``fujin.toml`` file.
+The next two sections, ``Python package`` and ``Binary``, show how to create one, so you'll need to refer back to this section after initializing the projects.

 Linux Box
 *********

-``fujin`` has no hard requirements on the virtual private server you choose (VPS) apart from the fact it must be running a recent version of ubuntu or a debian based system.
+``fujin`` has no strict requirements on the virtual private server (VPS) you choose, apart from the fact that it must be running a recent version of Ubuntu or a Debian-based system.
-I've mainly run my test with various version of ubuntu, 20.04, 22.04 and 24.04.
-Other than that use what the best option for your app, or the cheapest option you can find.
+I've mainly run my tests with various versions of Ubuntu: 20.04, 22.04, and 24.04.
+Other than that, use the best option for your app or the cheapest option you can find.

-You also need root ssh access to the server and a custom user. ``fujin`` might work with the root but I've notice some issues with it so I highly recommend creating a custom user.
+You also need root SSH access to the server and a custom user. ``fujin`` might work with the root user, but I've noticed some issues with it, so I highly recommend creating a custom user.
-For that you'll need firs the root user with an ssy access setup to the server.
+For that, you'll need the root user with SSH access set up on the server.
 You'll have to change the initial configuration in the ``fujin.toml`` file to look like this:

 .. code-block:: toml